gdpp/nodeJsProjects/README.md

 ![nodejs image](https://adrianalonso.es/wp-content/uploads/2014/09/nodejs.png)

-This repository contains the [Complete NodeJS Developer in 2023 (GraphQL, MongoDB, + more)](https://www.udemy.com/course/complete-nodejs-developer-zero-to-mastery/) projects.
+This repository contains the [NodeJS: De cero a experto)](https://www.udemy.com/course/nodejs-de-cero-a-experto/) projects.
 Also contains a bunch of small projects that i made to practice the topics of NodeJs.

 ## Projects